 Mexico is famous for its cenotes, a natural pit or sinkhole that exposes groundwater underneath.
 These holes are commonly used as swimming pools and maintain a cool temperature year-round, providing a welcome recluse from the Mexico sun.
-They come fully cumbered, with cracks in the limestone letting in light from above or open.
+They come fully covered, partially covered with cracks in the limestone walls letting in light from above or fully open.

 While you’ll need to get out of Cancun to find good cenotes, you don’t need to go far.
 One of my favorites is Cenote Suytun; it looks like something out of a scene from Tomb Raider.
 I recommend you go first thing in the morning so you can beat the crowds.
 Other popular cenotes include Cenote Ik Kil and Cenote Azul.

 6) Go on a taco tour

 There’s no better place for tacos than in Mexico.
 If you want to eat where the locals do, go on a local taco tour of the city.
 You’ll get escorted to all the best food trucks for authentic street food, find cool street art along the way, taste a variety of different flavors and have dessert to boot.